tinygo-org/tinygo-site/content/docs/reference/microcontrollers/nano-33-ble.md

 weight: 3
 ---

-The [Arduino Nano33 BLE](h) is a very small ARM development board based on the Nordic Semiconductor [nrf52840](https://www.nordicsemi.com/eng/Products/nRF52840) processor.
+The [Arduino Nano33 BLE](https://store.arduino.cc/arduino-nano-33-ble) is a very small ARM development board based on the Nordic Semiconductor [nrf52840](https://www.nordicsemi.com/eng/Products/nRF52840) processor.

+There is also the [Arduino Nano33 BLE Sense](https://store.arduino.cc/arduino-nano-33-ble-sense) which is the exact same board but with additional onboard sensors.

 ## Interfaces